Executive Chairman - Mahindra Group

-Anand Mahindra, the group's Managing Director since 1997, became its Chairman in 2012, a position from where he continues to lead our evolution.
-As the group's leader-statesman, Anand's tenure has seen us strengthen our presence in India, blaze new trails the world over, and focus on innovation and technology as Mahindra's key drivers in the 21st century.
-Anand also spearheads our efforts to codify our philosophy of empowering people everywhere to Rise, and has made Mahindra a coveted, purpose-driven brand.
+Anand Mahindra assumed the role of Executive Chairman in November 2016, a position from where he continues to lead our evolution.
+As the group's leader-statesman, his tenure has seen us strengthen our presence in India, blaze new trails the world over, and focus on innovation and technology as Mahindra's key drivers in the 21st century.
+He also spearheads our efforts to codify our philosophy of empowering people everywhere to Rise, and has made Mahindra a coveted, purpose-driven brand.
 His global perspective has led to a renewed focus on our culture, making Mahindra a great place to work.
 Mahindra's critical shift in its mind-set, from second-to-none to a global federation of innovative companies, has been Anand's singular achievement.

-Anand's career at Mahindra began at Mahindra Ugine Steel Company Ltd., the country's foremost producer of specialty steels, as an Executive Assistant to the then Finance Director.
+Anand's career at Mahindra began at Mahindra Ugine Steel Company Ltd, the country's foremost producer of specialty steels, as an Executive Assistant to the then Finance Director.
 In 1989, he was appointed its President and Deputy Managing Director.
-Two years later, he moved to Mahindra & Mahindra Ltd., kick-starting our era as the country's dominant producer of off-road vehicles and agricultural tractors.
-His storied rise has seen the group acquire, amongst others, Swaraj Tractors, Ssangyong Motors, Reva Electric Car Company, Satyam Computer Services, Gipps Aero, Aerostaff Australia and Peugeot Scooters.
+Two years later, he moved to Mahindra & Mahindra Lt., kick-starting our era as the country's dominant producer of off-road vehicles and agricultural tractors.
+His storied rise has seen the group acquire, amongst others, Swaraj Tractors, SsangYong Motor, Reva Electric Car Company, Satyam Computer Services, Gipps Aero, Aerostaff Australia and Peugeot Scooters.

 Download PDF version